Lady Gaga hit in the face by Dr Simi doll thrown from audience

 Gaga was performing her recent Top Gun: Maverick track ‘Hold My Hand’ in the encore of the 22-song set when she was struck by what appeared to be some kind of stuffed toy.
 According to Stereogum, the item in question was a Dr Simi doll.

-The outlet notes that Dr Simi is the mascot of the Mexican pharmacy chain Farmacias Similares, and said it’s become somewhat of a tradition to thrown the dolls at performers in Mexico.
+The outlet notes that Dr Simi is the mascot of the Mexican pharmacy chain Farmacias Similares, and said it’s become somewhat of a tradition to throw the dolls at performers in Mexico.

 Per the Huffington Post, the craze began during AURORA‘s gig at Corona Capital 2021 in Mexico.
 The doll has since been thrown at acts including The Killers, Coldplay and 5 Seconds Of Summer.